 Welcome to the world of Barbados Stamps – the #1 website for Barbados Stamps and Postal History

 Why did we create this website?

-Why Barbados Stamps?
+Why Collect Barbados Stamps?

 Once you get past the reasons for stamp collecting it’s partly borne out of a love of the island, and partly because there is sufficient complexity in the issues without being a massive drain on your resources.

 If you collect British stamps for instance, in 2010 Royal Mail issued so many stamps that to simply acquire all the stamps, booklets and mini sheets that are required to fill the Stanley Gibbons 2010 One Country pages would cost you over £110.

-If however you are looking for complexity then there are lots of watermark and perforation variations to keep it interesting, along with different shades in many of the stamps before 1960.
+If however, you are looking for complexity then there are lots of watermark and perforation variations to keep it interesting, along with different shades in many of the stamps before 1960.

-So before you choose which country to collect, take a look at their annual output.
+So, before you choose which country to collect, take a look at their annual output.
 Some of them are now so prolific it costs a small fortune just to keep up with new issues, never mind filling the gaps in your collection.

 As always, the site itself remains our copyright however you are free to copy the pictures of the stamps as long as you provide a link back to here, the original source.
 If you do spot any obvious errors or omissions please let us know and we will do our best to correct the information as soon as possible.